News

 May.
 12, 2025

-In modern water treatment systems, the use of coagulants and flocculants has become widespread.
+In modern water treatment systems, the use of chemical coagulants and polymer flocculants has become widespread.
 However, many professionals in the industry still lack a comprehensive understanding of their working mechanisms.
 This article provides an in-depth explanation of how coagulants and flocculants function, helping wastewater engineers and treatment plant managers make more effective chemical selection and dosing decisions.

 What Are Coagulation and Flocculation?